quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 ---
-title: 'Lesson 3: More About Jobs & JobDetails'
+title: 'More About Jobs & JobDetails'
 ---

 As you saw in Lesson 2, jobs are rather easy to implement.
 There are just a few more things that you need to understand about